Skip to content

 Most operators do not author policies from scratch.
 The shape of a real-world policy is:

-1. The five built-in defaults the daemon boots with — useful baseline, intentionally narrow.
+1. The thirteen-gate built-in baseline the daemon boots with — useful baseline, intentionally narrow.

 2. A handful of community rules pulled from openagentlock/rules on top.